saradotramli/azure-certification-70-535/samples/README.md

 # Samples for Exam Preparation

-Please refer to the following code samples corresponding to the **Skills Measured** for this exam
+Please refer to the following code samples corresponding to the contents listed in [Skills Measured](../docs/README.md)